elansarii/ChatRoom-project/README.md

 - [Curl guide](https://curl.se/docs/manual.html) Understanding curl and using it to check server availability.
 - [W3m manual](https://linux.die.net/man/1/w3m) Guidance for using w3m to load webpages.
 - [Hugo Quick start](https://gohugo.io/getting-started/quick-start/) Used to initialize and build the Hugo site.
+- [Rsync command guide](https://linuxize.com/post/how-to-use-rsync-for-local-and-remote-data-transfer-and-synchronization/) Command guide to using rsync for synchronization.